nixworks/public/news/2010/11/15/index.md

 ##### US diplomat
 ### [US diplomat Richard Holbrooke says the US has a transition plan for Afghanistan, not an exit strategy, and that there will be some drawdown of American troops in Afghanistan next year but the U.S. combat mission will not end there until 2014. ](/news/2010/11/15/us-diplomat-richard-holbrooke-says-the-us-has-a-transition-plan-for-afghanistan-not-an-exit-strategy-and-that-there-will-be-some-drawdown.md)
-_Context: Richard Holbrooke, US diplomat, U.S. combat mission, exit strategy, Afghanistan_
+_Context: exit strategy, Afghanistan, Richard Holbrooke, US diplomat, U.S. combat mission_

 ##### BHP Billiton
 ### [BHP Billiton abandons its US$39 billion takeover bid for Canadian fertiliser maker Potash Corp. ](/news/2010/11/15/bhp-billiton-abandons-its-us-39-billion-takeover-bid-for-canadian-fertiliser-maker-potash-corp.md)